Action Search: Spotting Actions in Videos and Its Application to Temporal Action Localization: Related Work

 \section{Related Work}

 \textbf{Datasets.} Recognizing and localizing human activities in video often require an extensive collection of annotated data.
 In recent years, several datasets for temporal action localization have become available.
-For instance, Jiang \etal \cite{thumos14} introduce THUMOS14, a large-scale dataset of untrimmed video sequences that includes 20 different sports categories.
-At the same time, ActivityNet \cite{activitynet} establishes a large benchmark of long YouTube videos with 200 daily activities annotated.
-More recently, Sigurdsson \etal \cite{charades} release \textit{Charades}, a novel video database of day-to-day indoors actions.
-All these three datasets use human annotators to label the starting and ending points of intended activities in a video.
-Although this generation of new datasets is opening new challenges in the field, all of them lack an important component: the sequence of steps the human annotator follows to produce the final annotation.
-In Section \ref{section:action_searches}, we introduce the \textit{Action Searches} dataset, which allows us to disrupt the current paradigm on how action datasets are structured/collected and how action detection models are trained.
+For instance, Jiang \etal \cite{thumos14} introduce THUMOS14, a large-scale dataset of untrimmed video sequences with $20$ different sports categories.
+Concurrently, ActivityNet \cite{activitynet} establishes a large benchmark of long YouTube videos with $200$ annotated daily activities.
+Later, Sigurdsson \etal \cite{charades} release \emph{Charades}, a day-to-day indoor actions database captured in a crowdsourced manner.
+More recently, Google introduced AVA \cite{ava}, short for \emph{atomic visual actions}, a densely annotated dataset localizing human actions in space and time.
+All four datasets use human annotators to localize intended activities in a video.
+Although these datasets are opening new challenges in the field, they all miss an important component: the search sequence the human annotator follows to produce the final annotation, which is a form of supervised annotation that can be collected for \emph{free} during the annotation process.
+In Section \ref{section:action_searches}, we introduce the \emph{Human Searches} dataset, which allows us to disrupt the current paradigm on how action datasets are structured/collected and how action spotting/localization models can potentially be trained.